Continuous trail planned through city

 The Beacon greenway currently ends at the Rocky Glen gorge, high above the creek.
 The path there continues along narrow and steep terrain that’s much more like a primitive trail deep in the forest than the municipal walkways opening this weekend.

 “Those other paths are a little more urban,” Wright said.
 “But the consistent theme is the proximity to the creek.
-As long as we have that, we have something that’s really valuable and, I think, a huge asset to the city.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+As long as we have that, we have something that’s really valuable and, I think, a huge asset to the city.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.